 The Cardiovascular Biology lab has established skills in R&I capacities in the field to drive the development of innovative technologies and therapeutic concepts pivotal for this project.

 Collectively, the project combines the multidisciplinary expertise to explore the activity of compounds capable of modulating cardiac function.

 The Medical University of Innsbruck MUI will be developing training and knowledge exchange methodologies in the fields of ischemia-reperfusion and organ transplantation.
 EURAC Research will be driving the pilot actions including the search for novel cardioprotective factors and molecules controlling cardiac rhythm, and CUAS will be responsible for the creation of a competence centre and a virtual platform for data exchange.
 The partnership represents pluriennial experience in Interreg projects.
 The web site unique to the project is: www.incardio.eu.

 The project has received funding for over 1.1 million Euro and will run for two years.
-INCardio is Funded by the FESR and Interreg V-A Italia – Osterreich 2014-2020.
+INCardio is funded by the ERDF and Interreg V-A Italy-Austria 2014-2020.